zhmurov/petrolmd/Benzene/index.rst

 ====================================================

 For the molecular system that contains a mixture of small molecules it is convenient to have topology and coordinate files for each component.
-This way the system coordinates can be created by a third-party software (e.g. Packmol) and the topology file will list the molecules and their quantities.
+This way the system coordinates can be created by a third-party software (e.g. Packmol or VMD) and the topology file will just list the molecules and their quantities, not the interatomic connectivity in the molecules.
-We will use an example of benzene to explain the procedure.
+We will use an example of benzene to explain the procedure of creating a pair of coordinates and topology files for a single molecule that can be later used when the molecule is added to the mixture of many molecules.

 The coordinates
 ---------------